 DOUBLESTOPPED LEAPING: DOUBLING THE SIZE OF THE TARGET

 Leaping around in doublestops is much easier than single-note leaps because doublestopped leaps don’t require as much accuracy in our bowlevel control as when we have to land cleanly on only one string at a time.
 The fact that we are landing on a doublestop means that our “target” is huge.
-For this reason, doublestopped leaping exercises are an excellent component of our righthand warmup.
+Also, the use of the double stop makes the leap distance smaller.
+Being so much easier and more comfortable than singlestopped leaps, doublestopped leaping exercises are an excellent component of our righthand warmup.

 CHOICE OF LEAPING STYLE: LEGATO OR ??